lowcoder-org/lowcoder/docs/README.md

 * **Clean design**: Follows the principles of Ant Design and supports display on screens of different sizes.
 We have a number of templates and UI components, based on which you can freely build dashboard, admin panel, and content management system (CMS).
 * **Built-in features**: Provide cloud and self-hosted deployment, multi-tenant management, fine-grained access control, and audit logs.

-## How to build an app in Openblocks?
+## How to build an app in Lowcoder?

 Building an internal app basically takes 5 steps: